oclaussen/chef-cookie-cutter/README.md

 `:coerce_resource` block and the object or resource instance is passed to the `:coerce` block.

+##### Cookbook Doc integration

+Fancy properties integrate with [knife cookbook doc](https://github.com/realityforge/knife-cookbook-doc).
+Properties are recognized by as well as attributes for documentation.
+If that property is a fancy property, `:collect` and `:coerce_resource` options are automatically detected and documented.

 ##### Examples

 ```ruby
 # File my_cookbook/resources/test.rb